MustafaManDoO/RECON-SCAN-TOOL/README.md

-# IN USE DOWNLOAD THIS TOOLS AND ---.sh AND chmod +x ---,sh AND ./RECON.sh [FILE]
+# BASH SCRIPT IN USE DOWNLOAD THIS TOOLS AND ---.sh AND chmod +x ---,sh AND ./RECON.sh [FILE]
 # ════════════════════════════════════════════════════════════════
 #!/bin/bash